 These tools are relatively inexpensive and if you don’t have an in-house designer, they can provide you with professional and clean templates.
 And although the results typically aren’t anything earth-shattering, they’re a great way to get started with visual content creation.

 If you hire a freelance designer, you’ll typically be looking at something in the $200-500 range to ensure that you get experienced, innovative design.
-Agencies with a team of experienced designers can charge much more, but are typically utilized for large-scale projects and businesses.
+Agencies with a team of experienced designers can charge several thousand for their services, which often include promoting your infographic, but are typically utilized for large-scale projects and businesses.

 Creating videos is one of — if not the — most popular and tried type of content online.
 It’s the easiest to consume, and allows you to guide, teach, and brand your company to viewers.